Nigerian Coconut Buns Recipe

 Coconut oil

 Just when you think you can’t get enough coconuts, deep fry the batter in coconut oil.
-This oil has a neutral flavor and high smoke point for deep frying!
+This oil has a neutral flavor and a high smoke point for deep frying!

 easy coconut buns snack recipe